Costwise

 How much does turfing cost in the UK?

 Turfing costs £10 to £30 in the UK, typically around £18 per m².
+What moves the price most is total area in square metres, so a simpler job sits near the bottom of that range and a larger or higher-spec one near the top.
 Prices reviewed June 2026.

 A new turf lawn is priced by the square metre supplied and laid, and most of the cost is the ground preparation underneath rather than the turf itself.